MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-time-for-traceability.md

 # [257](#tab/257)

-This event is logged when the Windows Time Service (W32Time) is started and logs information about the current time, current tick count, runtime configuration, time providers, and current clock rate.
+This event is logged when the Windows Time Service (W32Time) starts and logs information about the current time, current tick count, runtime configuration, time providers, and current clock rate.

 |Event description |Service Start |
 |---|---|